b4er/manet/README.md

 manet is a network I/O library providing a single-threaded, edge-triggered reactor for client-side connection handling.
-It targets [F-Stack][F-Stack] as a backend for low-latency, kernel-bypassed networking.

-(it also provides a Linux `epoll` backend for testing)
+It targets [F-Stack][F-Stack] as a backend for low-latency, kernel-bypassed networking, and also provides a Linux `epoll` backend (useful for development and testing).

 ## Quickstart